abdelrahman-tarek-0/alx-pre_course/README.md

-this's for alx task for git and GitHub
+this's for alx task for Git and GitHub